Supplemental Survey Report

 Related reading: Liberty Street Economics post

-February Labor and Supply Shortages, Absenteeism, and Minimum Wage
+February Labor Market and Supply Availability

 Businesses Hampered by Supply Disruptions, Labor Shortages, and Absenteeism